-Even smaller than the small pompadour, the mini pompadour is a barely-there version of this big-haired trend.
+Even smaller than the short pompadour, the mini pompadour is a barely-there version of this big-haired trend.
 The look is particularly suited to two types of men.
 The first is gents with short strands whose limited length leaves them unable to rock a proper pompadour.
 As such, the mini pompadour makes a great option and can slowly be built up as locks grow longer.
-The second is gents who want to try this trend but prefer a more subtle style.
+The second is men who want to try this trend but prefer a more subtle style.
 While a mini pompadour won’t garner much attention, it will still appear stylish and on-trend, making it ideal for minimalistic modern men.

 10. Straight Pompadour

 For a sharp and classic look, a straight pompadour makes an excellent option.
-While the style can be achieved on wavy hair with the help of a hairdryer and a round brush, it tends to look best on naturally straight strands.
+While the style can be achieved on wavy hair with the help of a hairdryer and a round brush, it tends to look best on naturally straight hair.
 So, if your locks are free from kinks and curls, consider giving this pompadour style a try.
-For a great professional look, try creating a neatly combed back pompadour with understated sides.
+For a great professional look, try creating a neatly combed-back pompadour with understated sides.
 If you want a look that’s a little bolder for the weekend, consider a voluminous straight pompadour instead, and pair it with contrasting short sides.

-11. Pompadour and Beard
+11. Pompadour With Beard

-12. Single-Length Pompadour
+12. One-Length Pompadour